Verizon B2B AI Tools Suite

 The Bookmark Bar Problem

-Reps struggled to find information in any system.
-Their bookmark bars—curated collections of shortcuts to specific tools and data sources—were quicker than the AI solutions we were testing.
+Representatives struggled to find information in any system.
+Their bookmark bars (curated collections of shortcuts to specific tools and data sources) were quicker than the AI solutions we were testing.
 This set a clear bar: our tools had to be faster and more accurate than a well-organized bookmark bar.

 Trust Requires Verifiability

-Reps needed to trust the information before it went to customers.
-That meant AI couldn't be a black box—it had to surface its sources so reps could verify accuracy.
+Representatives needed to trust the information before it went to customers.
+That meant AI couldn't be a black box.
+It had to surface its sources so representatives could verify accuracy.
 Trust is earned through transparency, not magic.

 Voice Matters

-AI-generated content had to sound like the rep, not like a robot.
+AI-generated content had to sound like the representative, not like a robot.
 Generic outputs that required extensive rewriting defeated the purpose.
-Reps have spent years building relationships with specific communication styles—AI needed to match that, not override it.
+Representatives have spent years building relationships with specific communication styles, and AI needed to match that, not override it.

 Context is Everything